Changissnz/the_charity_of_hate/README.md

 The Jefferson Memorial was repaired.

 The gap between declaration and practice, which had been there before Bob arrived at its steps, remained exactly where it had been.

+## Answer to This

+"Answer to this," said the masked man.

+He emptied the handgun cartridge into the activist with the quiet finality of someone who has decided that the conversation is over — that the petitions and the marches and the speeches and the op-eds and the organised grievance and the carefully worded demands have run their course and arrived at this, which was always, perhaps, where they were going to arrive.

+The activist went down.

+The masked man stood over him for a moment, the gun empty, the street silent in the specific way streets go silent when something has just happened that everyone present understands cannot be taken back.

+Then he walked away.

+Nobody stopped him.